 But you’re not getting the Freedom cards for a big sign-up bonus.
 Instead, both cards are worth considering for the long-term value they provide alongside your Sapphire card.
-Since the Chase Freedom Unlimited card earns 3% cash back on all purchases in your first year (up to $20,000 in spending), it is a great card to pair with the Chase Sapphire Reserve card for all non-travel and dining spending.
+Since the Chase Freedom Unlimited card earns 1.5% cash back on all purchases, it is a great card to pair with the Chase Sapphire Reserve card for all non-travel and dining spending.

 Because the cashback can be transferred into Ultimate Rewards points, these points can go even farther.
 That’s because, with a card like the Chase Sapphire Reserve, every point in your account is worth 1.5 cents toward travel.
-Combined with the Chase Freedom’s 3% earning rate on the first $20,000 of spending, you’re effectively earning 3 Ultimate Rewards points on every purchase you make.
+Combined with the Chase Freedom’s 1.5% earning rate, you’re effectively earning 1.5x Ultimate Rewards points on every purchase you make.

 Click Here to learn more about the Chase Freedom Unlimited card.